IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/Docs/findings.md

 Lifetime:       Permanent
 ```

-The individual state names had changing unique-ID portions while the complete 72-byte registry payload was identical across the repeated family.
+The individual state names had changing sequence portions while the complete 72-byte registry payload was identical across the repeated family.

+Further decoding confirmed that the observed names are consecutive WNF state-name allocations.
+For example, `41C64E6DA162B865` decodes to Version 1, Permanent lifetime, System scope, `PermanentData = False`, and sequence `0x5BD7`; the next observed name `41C64E6DA162C065` decodes to sequence `0x5BD8`.
+Because the sequence field begins at bit 11, a one-step sequence increment appears as `+0x800` in the encoded 64-bit state name.
+Long captured runs followed this exact progression.

-This matters because the data was not random corruption.
-It was a real and internally consistent WNF registration structure whose abnormal property was uncontrolled accumulation and persistence.
+This matters because the data was not random corruption or arbitrary registry naming.
+It was a real and internally consistent series of permanent, system-scoped WNF state-name allocations whose abnormal property was repeated accumulation.

 The remediation script is intentionally tied to the exact reference payload established by the project.
 Do not change the expected hash or broaden the filter simply to make an unrelated server produce candidates.